9 Great Investment Ideas For 2017 - Q2 Report

 Shenandoah

-Shenandoah (SHEN) held up and it was enough to keep Alpha Gen Capital in the race, coming in at third place and ahead of the market.
+Shenandoah (SHEN) held up, and it was enough to keep Alpha Gen Capital in the race, coming in at third place and ahead of the market.
 Alpha Gen Capital added:

 ... wireless subscriptions continue to grow substantially and are now approaching 1M.
 This should start garnering the attention of the largest operators increasing M&A likelihood.
 But they have also been adept at growing their cable business despite the industry headwinds.
 We continue to see the shares worth closer to $40.